survivejs/react-book/manuscript/11_linting_in_webpack.md

 [ESLint](http://eslint.org/) is a recent linting solution for JavaScript.
 It builds on top of ideas presented by JSLint and JSHint.
 Most importantly it allows you to develop custom rules.
 As a result, a nice set of rules have been developed for React in form of [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react).

+T> Since *v1.4.0* ESLint supports a feature known as [autofixing](http://eslint.org/blog/2015/09/eslint-v1.4.0-released/).
+It allows you to perform certain rule fixes automatically.
+To activate it, pass `--fix` flag to the tool.

 ### Connecting ESlint with `package.json`

 In order to integrate ESLint with our project, we'll need to do a couple of little tweaks.
 First we'll need to hit